JetBrains/guide/site/java/tutorials/working-with-the-terminal/naming-terminal-tabs/index.md

 title: Naming your IntelliJ IDEA terminal tabs
 topics: []
 author: hs
-subtitle: Helpful labels will help you to identify each terminal session at a glance
+subtitle: Helpful labels will help you to identify each terminal session at a glance.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/tlEkrWU0d1M?start=123"
 ---